HYDRA: A Hybrid Heuristic-Guided Deep Representation Architecture for Predicting Latent Zero-Day Vulnerabilities in Patched Functions: EVALUATION OF HYDRA

 \textbf{Implementation}.
 The deep learning components (including the integration of GraphCodeBERT and classifier models) are implemented using the PyTorch (v2.7.1) \cite{pytorch} and the HuggingFace Transformers (v4.37) library \cite{transformers}.
 The heuristic rule engine for feature extraction is implemented with custom regex modules and Python’s built-in AST parser for syntactic verification.
 All experiments are conducted on a multi-core Linux server equipped with Intel Core i7-12700F CPU (3.0GHz × 8 cores), and NVIDIA RTX 4070 GPU (12GB VRAM), and 16GB of RAM, running Kali 2023.2 with Linux kernel version 6.1.

-\textbf{HYDRA and Baseline Models.} To the best of our knowledge, there are no existing baseline models in unsupervised settings that specifically designed for post-patch vulnerability \textbf{prediction} at the time of developing this work.
-Hence, to assess HYDRA’s effectiveness in this unsupervised setting for vulnerability prediction, we construct multiple baseline design variant models, detailed as follows: \begin{enumerate} \item [\textbf{[M1]}] \textbf{Regex + K-means}: A naive most basic baseline model using only handcrafted regex-based heuristic rules, where K-means is applied to cluster functions based solely on their binary rule presence. \item [\textbf{[M2]}]\textbf{GraphCodeBERT + K-means}: We extract semantic embeddings of the functions using GraphCodeBERT and apply K-means to identify high density regions of potential vulnerability patterns. \item [\textbf{[M3]}] \textbf{Regex + GraphCodeBERT + K-means}: Combines the regex-based heuristic rule vectors with GraphCodeBERT embeddings via early fusion.
+\textbf{HYDRA and Baseline Models.} To the best of our knowledge, there are no existing baseline models in unsupervised settings that specifically designed for post-patch vulnerability prediction at the time of developing this work.
+Hence, to assess HYDRA’s effectiveness in this unsupervised setting for vulnerability prediction, we construct multiple baseline design variant models, detailed as follows: \begin{enumerate}

+\item [\textbf{[M1]}] \textbf{Regex + K-means}: A naive most basic baseline model using only handcrafted regex-based heuristic rules, where K-means is applied to cluster functions based solely on their binary rule presence. \item [\textbf{[M2]}]\textbf{GraphCodeBERT + K-means}: We extract semantic embeddings of the functions using GraphCodeBERT and apply K-means to identify high density regions of potential vulnerability patterns. \item [\textbf{[M3]}] \textbf{Regex + GraphCodeBERT + K-means}: Combines the regex-based heuristic rule vectors with GraphCodeBERT embeddings via early fusion.
 The concatenated representation is directly clustered using K-means to uncover latent structure informed by both symbolic and semantic signals. \item[\textbf{[HYDRA]}]\textbf{Regex + GraphCodeBERT + VAE + K-means}: Our proposed architecture uses a Variational Autoencoder (VAE) trained on early fused GraphCodeBERT embeddings and heuristic rule vectors.
-At inference time, only the embeddings are provided to the VAE to project functions into a latent space, where clustering is applied to reveal potential risk patterns. \end{enumerate} \textbf{Dataset Construction.} We construct our dataset using Big-Vul \cite{Bigvul}, a large scale vulnerability dataset based on the National Vulnerability Database (NVD) \cite{nvd}, which provides real-world vulnerable and fixed code pairs.
+At inference time, only the embeddings are provided to the VAE to project functions into a latent space, where clustering is applied to reveal potential risk patterns. \end{enumerate}

+\textbf{Dataset Construction.} We construct our dataset using Big-Vul \cite{Bigvul}, a large scale vulnerability dataset based on the National Vulnerability Database (NVD) \cite{nvd}, which provides real-world vulnerable and fixed code pairs.
 Specifically, we extract 20,451 patched C functions from the Linux project for training our model, sourced from CVE linked repositories \cite{cve}.
 These functions are treated as the fixed versions of previously vulnerable code making them ideal for studying residual risks and latent vulnerabilities that may still lead to future zero-day exploits.